Symmetry-Guided Memory Augmentation for Efficient Locomotion Learning: EXPERIMENTS

-Next, we evaluate our approach across different robot embodiments (quadruped and humanoid), task types (position and velocity tracking), and variations in task conditions (joint failures and payload distributions).
-As shown in~\figref{fig:all_exp_results}, the ID performance degradation in \textbf{Baseline-Rand} and \textbf{Baseline-Aug} persists, particularly in quadruped experiments, where task diversity is more pronounced.
-In contrast, \textbf{Memory-Rand} and \textbf{Memory-Aug} consistently match the ID performance of \textbf{Memory-ID}.
-By inferring latent task context from past experience, the memory module enables robust ID performance, even when trained under diverse task conditions.
-Furthermore, \textbf{Memory-Aug} consistently matches the performance of \textbf{Memory-Rand} in both ID and OOD tasks without requiring additional environment interactions, thereby improving sample efficiency.
+We extend this analysis to all experiments, with results summarized in \figref{fig:all_exp_results}.
+Performance on direct tasks is consistently degraded for \textbf{SGA-MLP} and \textbf{Rand-MLP} compared to \textbf{NoAug-MLP}, particularly in quadruped experiments where task diversity is more pronounced.
+This degradation again suggests that MLP policies, lacking the necessary task context, tend to adopt suboptimal strategies in partially observable settings when faced with increased variations introduced by augmentation or randomization.
+In contrast, \textbf{SGMA} and \textbf{Rand-Memory} consistently match the performance of \textbf{NoAug-Memory} on direct tasks across all experiments.
+By inferring latent task context from past experience, the memory module enables robust performance on seen tasks, even when trained under substantial task variations.
+Critically, \textbf{SGMA} achieves performance comparable to \textbf{Rand-Memory} on both direct and augmented tasks.
+By generating variations offline through augmentation, our method delivers the same robust generalization as randomization, without requiring additional environment interactions.